MbinOrg/mbin/docs/02-admin/FAQ.md

 ## What is Redis?

-Redis is a _persinstent key-value store_, which can help for caching purposes or other storage requirements.
-We **recommend** to setup Redis when running Mbin, but Redis is optional.
+Redis is a _persinstent key-value store_ that runs in-memory, which can help for caching purposes or other storage requirements.
+We **recommend** to setup Redis/Valkey or KeyDB (pick one) when running Mbin.

 ## What is RabbitMQ?

 RabbitMQ is an open-source _message broker_ software that facilitates the exchange of messages between different server instances (in our case ActivityPub messages), using queues to store and manage messages.

 We highly **recommend** to setup RabbitMQ on your Mbin instance, but RabbitMQ is optional.
 Failed messages are no longer stored in RabbitMQ, but in PostgreSQL instead (table: `public.messenger_messages`).

+Read more below about AMQProxy.

+## What is AMQProxy?

+AMQProxy is a proxy service for AMQP (Advanced Message Queuing Protocol) most used with message brokers like RabbitMQ.
+It allows for channel pooling and reusing, hence reducing the AMQP protocol (TCP packages) overhead.

+AMQProxy is a proxy service for AMQP (Advanced Message Queuing Protocol), most often used with message brokers like RabbitMQ.
+It allows for channel pooling and reuse, significantly reducing AMQP protocol overhead and TCP connection.
+By maintaining persistent connections to the broker, AMQProxy minimizes connection setup latency and resource consumption, improving throughput and scalability for high-load applications.
+It also simplifies client configuration and load balancing by acting as a single entry point between multiple clients and one (or more) RabbitMQ instances.

+Therefor we highly **recommend** to use RabbitMQ together with AMQProxy for more efficient messenger processing and higher performance.
+Especially when all services are hosted on the same server.

 ## How do I know Redis is working?